hardscrabble/hardscrabble.github.io/_posts/2017-12-21-the-hardware-and-software-i-use.md

 [hell]: /2014/mac-upgrades/
 [doing so]: https://www.nytimes.com/2016/11/15/technology/personaltech/apples-new-macbook-pro-fast-and-light-but-not-for-everyone.html

-I ended up getting a **[2015 Dell XPS 13 Developer Edition][xps]**, actually a few months before the MacBook Pro finally stopped booting.
+I ended up getting a **[2015 Dell XPS 13 Developer Edition][xps]** in November 2015, actually awhile before the MacBook Pro formally stopped booting.
 I was looking for a light laptop that I could travel with (by this point the MacBook Pro felt like a brick in my bag and had a few loose screws clattering around in it which left me preferring to keep it at home), and also to experiment with using Linux.
 It cost $1,370.
 I like this laptop fine.
 It's light and fast and runs Linux and has a decent battery and a nice screen.
-I think it's weird to have the webcam under the screen.
+I think it's weird to have the webcam positioned below the display instead of above.
 The keyboard is only fine.
 It feels so sturdy and compact that it doesn't feel fragile and I toss it in my bag without a case.
 This is the laptop I brought to India and studied Rust, and later brought to New Orleans to present at RubyConf.